Professional Development Collection

 • Cross-searchable with Academic Search Complete, Humanities International Complete, and other EBSCOhost databases.

-Consult EBSCOhost Help for information on how to optimize your use of these research databases.
+Consult the EBSCOhost User Guide for information on how to optimize your use of these research databases.

 • Multidisciplinary databases of full-text peer-reviewed articles.